Discrimination against men: In the former Soviet Union

-In Soviet society, universal male military duty played a significant role in the construction of masculinity: Soviet ideas about militarized masculinity were based on the ideas of civic duty, heroism and patriotism, and Soviet gender ideology defined military service as the most important instance of turning a boy into a man.
-In post-Soviet Russia, the link between masculinity and militarization, established by the institute of conscription, has undergone significant changes — largely for political and economic reasons.
-Unlike the Soviet one, the post-Soviet Russian state no longer provides men with the former social guarantees as a reward for militarization, and the state's rupture of the former social contract leads to the reluctance of young men to go to military service.
-In addition, with the collapse of the Soviet state, militarized masculinity came into conflict with the new capitalist masculinity: many young men believe that military service is incompatible with a dynamic market economy and competition in the labour market.
-Scientists also state a significant gap between the state ideology of militarized patriotism and the sentiments of the Russian population, a significant part of which is sceptical about post-Soviet military conflicts and does not regard them as fair.
+In Soviet society, universal male military duty played a significant role in the construction of masculinity: Soviet ideas about militarised masculinity were based on the ideas of civic duty, heroism and patriotism, and Soviet gender ideology defined military service as the most important instance of turning a boy into a man.
+In post-Soviet Russia, the link between masculinity and militarisation, established by the institute of conscription, has undergone significant changes — largely for political and economic reasons.
+Unlike the Soviet one, the post-Soviet Russian state no longer provides men with the former social guarantees as a reward for militarisation, and the state's rupture of the former social contract leads to the reluctance of young men to go to military service.
+In addition, with the collapse of the Soviet state, militarised masculinity came into conflict with the new capitalist masculinity: many young men believe that military service is incompatible with a dynamic market economy and competition in the labour market.
+Scientists also state a significant gap between the state ideology of militarised patriotism and the sentiments of the Russian population, a significant part of which is sceptical about post-Soviet military conflicts and does not regard them as fair.

-During the Russian invasion of Ukraine in 2022, the Ukrainian authorities, in order to mobilize men, banned men aged 18 to 60 from leaving the country before the end of hostilities, which is discrimination against men on the basis of gender and violation of human rights.
-Partial mobilization in Russia is no less discriminatory for men, since it forces them to risk their lives and health and kill other people regardless of their views; at the same time, men who fled mobilization in Russia are not even recognised by other countries as refugees.
+During the Russian invasion of Ukraine in 2022, the Ukrainian authorities, in order to mobilise men, banned men aged 18 to 60 from leaving the country before the end of hostilities, which is discrimination against men on the basis of gender and violation of human rights.
+Partial mobilisation in Russia is no less discriminatory for men, since it forces them to risk their lives and health and kill other people regardless of their views; at the same time, men who fled mobilisation in Russia are not even recognised by other countries as refugees.

 Other

 Airline seating

 Air New Zealand, Virgin Australia and Qantas banned men from sitting next to unaccompanied children in planes.
-They were criticised for promoting the idea that all men are pedophiles and removing the distinction between caring family men and pedophiles.
+They were criticised for promoting the idea that all men are paedophiles and removing the distinction between caring family men and paedophiles.
 It also associated all men with the actions of the minority of men.
 The policy was criticised for using the health of children to justify discrimination against men.
 It was described by multiple accounts of men that such policies made them afraid of being falsely accused of child abuse or paedophilia.

 Women-only parking spaces

 In several parts of Germany there are parking spaces reserved for women due to them experiencing higher rates of sexual assault.
-The law of some regions requires that 30 percent of parking is women-only.
+The law of some regions requires that 30 per cent of parking is women-only.
 It has been debated whether these are discriminatory and promote the stereotype that women are bad drivers.
 There is also women-only parking in Austria, Switzerland, China, Thailand and Indonesia.
 In Seoul, these were removed in efforts to promote gender equality.